gkuhns7/How-to-Markup/README.md

 2. Collect necessary materials.
      - place all items on a flat surface
-     - preferably somewhere easy to sit
+     - choose somewhere comfortable to sit

 3. Clip each nail so that they are all around the same length.

-4. After clipping, file nails into a shape of your choosing.
+4. File nails into a shape of your choosing.
     -  almond, square and coffin are all examples of nail shapes

 5. Open your polish and apply a thin coat to every nail making sure to avoid your cuticles.
 Let these dry for approximately 10 mins.
     - use long brush strokes for an even coverage

 6. Apply a second coat of nail polish once the first is dry to the touch.
-7. Next, apply nail polish remover to the end of a q-tip or cotton swab and clean up anywhere that the polish missed your nail.
+7. Soak the end of a q-tip or cotton swab in nail polish remover and clean anywhere that the polish missed your nail.
 8. Add a top coat to seal in your polish after allowing the second coat to dry.
-9. Finally, add cuticle oil to your nail beds.
+9. Massage cuticle oil into your nail beds.
-    - this will give your nails a glowy, hydrated look.
+    - give your nails a glowy, hydrated look.

 10. Let dry for no less than an hour or overnight for best results.